HaiLiExp/Video-surveillance/README.md

 The result can be reviewed simultaneously by multiple PCs.

 The screen output of the code ist exemplarily shown in Issue "OK" and "NOK" for the two classification results.
 The classification result "OK" or "NOK", the date and time is shown on the image, the commandline shows the output values of the machine learning model: less than 0.5 is "NOK", greater than 0.5 is "OK".

+The code "trainModel.py" is to train the machine learning model on colab.
+The architecture of the model is found by trial and error, and its size is kept as small as possible and as large as necessary.
+The training accuracy and training loss are ploted.
+The last part of the code is for prediction with the training data for verification of the correctness of the execution.